galina-cira/ProxyVis/README.md

 solar zenith angles < 89.0 deg
 2) ProxyVis is generated at 2 km resolution, the native resolution for the IR channels;
-however, in order to create a combined full disk image without degrading the resolution of Vis channel, for operational use the 2 km ProxyVis is regrided to 0.5 km Vis channel resolution.
+however, in order to create a combined full disk image without degrading the resolution of VIS channel, for operational use the 2-km ProxyVis is regrided to the 0.5-km VIS channel resolution.
 This software provides full disk combined day/night GeoProxyVis imagery at both 0.5 km and 2 km resolution.

 Description: